 Who Am I?

-I am a human woman with Jewish and Irish ancestry, racially categorized white in the United States.
+I am a cisgender woman with Jewish and Irish ancestry, racially categorized white in the United States.
 I grew up in racial segregation in rural Vermont.

 I am a preschool teacher in one of the few neighborhoods in Vermont where high poverty rates are coupled with high population density.
 I understand my job to be part of a larger feminist, anti-racist, anti-classist, anti-colonial, anti-capitalist movement.